cjobermaier/bob-demo/quarkus-ai-integration/Prompt Templates/02-create-ai-service-prompt.md

 **Result:**

-Bob creates an AI Service interface with methods tailored to the application, and also creates a REST API Resource class that injects the AI Service and provides an API for external use.
+* Bob creates an AI Service interface with methods tailored to the application.
+* * Creates a REST API Resource class that injects the AI Service and provides an API for external use.

-Also, it scaffolds an `application.properties` file with common configuration properties set to dummy values.
+* Scaffolds an `application.properties` file with common configuration properties set to dummy values.

 **Follow-up Actions:**